hriyadh/mutual-fund-explorer/README.md

 ## Resources
-Read [this repository](https://github.com/ccoenraets/dreaminvest) to learn more about the application.
+See [this repository](https://github.com/ccoenraets/dreaminvest) to learn more about the application.

 ## Description of Files and Directories